VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 Feature **generics** [was released in Java 5](https://en.wikipedia.org/wiki/Java_version_history#J2SE_5.0) in September 2004.
 Java had been existing for more then 8 years.
-It was a lot*(I mean really a lot!)* of code written since Java became popular.
+A lot*(I mean really a lot!)* of code had been written since Java became popular.

-Sun didn't control whole or even majority of libraries ecosystem, so it was clear that migration will take some time and it won't happen simultaneously.
+Sun didn't control whole or even majority of libraries in Java ecosystem, so it was clear that migration will take some time and it won't happen simultaneously.
-For example you're developing library, some of library's users updated to new Java and want you to provide generic API, and other users develop very big application so it would take years to update to new Java, but they want to get fixes and improvements from you.
+For example you are a library developer, some of library users updated to new Java and want you to provide generic API, and other users develop enormous application so it would take years to update to new Java, but they want to get fixes and improvements from you.
 In order to support all mentioned cases by one library [migration capability became the first constraint in the requirements](https://www.jcp.org/en/jsr/detail?id=14):
 > C1) Upward compatibility with existing code.
 Pre-existing code must work on the new system.
 This implies not only upward compatibility of the class file format, but also interoperability of old applications with parameterized versions of pre-existing libraries, in particular those used in the platform library and in standard extensions.

-To achieve compatibility with already written not generic code Sun's engineers implemented generics throught type erassure and added feature **raw types**.
+To achieve compatibility with already written not generic code Sun's engineers implemented generics through type erasure and added **raw types** feature.

 Raw type lets developers use generic code as it was not generic.
-For example `ArrayList` instead of `ArrayList<T>` compiler treats it like `ArrayList<Object>`.
+For example `ArrayList` instead of `ArrayList<T>` would be treated by compiler like `ArrayList<Object>`.

 Java Runtime Environment(JRE) is shipped with a lot of useful packages.
 Many built-in classes was rewritten to provide generic API, for example `ArrayList` became `ArrayList<T>`.

-Basically migration strategy following: if you write a new code - use generics, if you have existing code which works well - don't touch it, it would work well with raw types from new packages.
+Basically migration strategy is following: if you write new code - use generics, if you have existing code which works well - don't touch it, it would work well with raw types from new packages.